-it is likely that you will find a way to break through any problem and achieve your objective.
-We believe that Waseda can provide an environment that can respond to all kinds of aspirations of our students.
-A student at Waseda can be devoted to academic research, athletic activities, circle activities, or volunteer activities, according to her/his desire.
+You will surely find a way to overcome any problem and achieve your objective.
+We believe that Waseda provides an environment that can respond to all kinds of aspirations of our students.
+A student at Waseda can be devoted to academic research, athletic activities, circle activities, or volunteer activities, according to their desire.
 Please try anything you wish.
 But, DO NOT forget also to study hard to master scholarship.

 Before I close my speech, I would like to encourage you to make many good memories while you are here.
 One thing that can easily leave you with a good memory is Waseda sports.
-In particular, please try to go and cheer for the Waseda baseball team fighting against Keio University at Jingu Stadium in May and late October every year.
+In particular, please go and cheer for the Waseda baseball team playing against Keio University at Jingu Stadium in late May and late October every year.
 You will enjoy yourselves and experience the enthusiasm and love for Waseda on the part of upperclassmen and our alumni.

-You can also watch and cheer for the Waseda Rugby team fighting against Keio University on November 23 every year.
-Additionally, you can enjoy the University Rugby Tournament match as well as the Hakone Ekiden long-distance relay race, both of which take place in early January every year.
-Please enjoy any sports event or participate in the Waseda Student Festival, known as Waseda-Sai.
+You can also watch and cheer for the Waseda Rugby team playing against Keio University on November 23 every year.
+Additionally, you can enjoy the University Rugby Tournament match in January as well as the Hakone Ekiden long-distance relay race on January 2nd and 3rd every year.
+Please enjoy sports events and participate in the Waseda Student Festival, known as Waseda-Sai, as well.

-I also hope you to learn how to sing our school song "Miyako-no Seihoku" while you are at Waseda.
+I also hope you learn how to sing our school song "Miyako-no Seihoku" while you are at Waseda.
 It will strengthen your ties with Waseda alumni in your future life.

-Please study as hard as possible and enjoy yourself.
+Study as hard as possible and enjoy yourself.
 It is my earnest hope that you will spend a fruitful student life.
-In four years, we will see you off when you are ever-more brilliantly shining at Waseda, even more brilliantly than now.
+In four years, we will see you off when you are even more brilliantly shining at Waseda than you are now.